-Etoile Chaville is a dancer, singer, choreographer and creator of interdisciplinary performance and dance-theatre works.
+Etoile Chaville is an improvisation artist, dancer and singer.
 Her work merges contemporary dance, physical theatre, opera, chanson, humour and poetry.
 Art is for her a way to process information, shape her understanding of the world and get in touch with profound emotions that words struggle to express.
-That is why her choreographic world is at the intersection between real and surreal, combining movement, music, object and the use of the human voice in all its forms, sung, spoken, or distorted.
+That is why her improvisation world is at the intersection between real and surreal, combining movement, music, object and the use of the human voice in all its forms, sung, spoken, or distorted.

 Originally graduated from the London Contemporary Dance School, Etoile is also a certified teacher in yoga and Action Theater.
 Action Theater is a body based physical theater improvisation training integrating movement, voice and language into present expression.
 She was certified in 2011 by Ruth Zaporah the founder of the method after studying extensively with Sten Rudstrom.
 Among other influential teachers are Carolyn Carlson, Susan Buirge, Yuval Pick, Rosalind Crisp, Domnique Petit, Kilina Crémona and the choreographer Maresa von Stockert who invited her for an apprenticeship in her company after her dance training in 2005.